-Private Pilot License Minimum Costs are based on Transport Canada’s required minimum of 45 hours of flight training.
+Private Pilot License Minimum Costs provided below are based on Transport Canada’s required minimum of 45 hours of flight training.

-It is very unusual for someone to finish with these minimum hours.
-Most students will take approximately 55 or more hours to complete.
-Everyone learns at a different pace.
-Flight training is not a race!
+Please note that it is very unusual for someone to finish with these minimum hours.
+The national average to complete the PPL is 75 hours.
+Most students will take 60 hours or more to complete their training.
+Everyone learns at a different pace, and flight training is not a race!